microshare/microshare.github.io/docs/2/technical/microshare-platform/views-guide.md

 {% include image.html url="/assets/img/composer-fact-create-query1.jpg" description="View Create Query" %}

 ##### * Search via $match;
-$match allows you to put in search criteria to find records, this will get you all records of the "recType" with a value of "io.microshare.demo.sensor.temprature".
+$match allows you to put in search criteria to find records, this will get you all records of the "recType" with a value of "io.microshare.demo.sensor.temperature".
 {% highlight JSON %}
   [
-    {"$match": {"recType": "io.microshare.demo.sensor.temprature"}}
+    {"$match": {"recType": "io.microshare.demo.sensor.temperature"}}
   ]
 {% endhighlight %}
 For more criteria of search, just add them in the $match elements.